ianmilliken/portfolio/content/work/chorck/index.md

 ### Displaying important metrics with visual clarity

-Training company users needed a variety of reports to measure the performance of their courseware.
-We produced interactive graphs and charts that allowed them easy access to their important metrics.
+Training company users need a variety of reports to measure the performance of their courseware, and interactions with customers.
+The activity dashboard automatically generates interactive graphs and charts that allow users to easily digest this information.

 <c-video url="https://streamable.com/0y4gi"></c-video>